Abion / Blog / Protecting Intellectual Property at Major Sporting Events: A Comprehensive Guide

 • Include domains (and social media handles) right from the start.

-• Work with a company that specialises in trademarks, domains, brand protection, and web security to ensure your protection is truly full circle.
+• Work with a company that specialises in trade marks, domains, brand protection, and web security to ensure your protection is truly full circle.

 5. Navigating Changing Legal Frameworks